Mightydeeze/mini_ex/mini_ex3/README.md

 A quote from the text "Fidget Spinners" by Jason Farman, June 28.
 2017; posted on this website: http://reallifemag.com/fidget-spinners/

 #
-#### My coding process: (in progress)
+#### My coding process:

 Ironically, I feel like I didn't have had the time to make this project the way it was meant to be.
 E.g I wanted to make the text scale for the size of the window so the whole text would always be visible.
 I also encountered some problems with the lenght of an 'array' as the console said it was undefined and therefore needed to use the exact number of total elements everytime I added another element to the array.

-I wanted to make a throbber that was different from Winnie's in terms of the used syntax.
+In the beginning I wanted to make a throbber as Donald Trumps hair orbiting his head which seemed a bit complicated in terms of photoshopping skills.
+I actually thought of lots of things but ended up with a watch - reasonably time related.

-Technically in the design
+I used [rotate()](https://p5js.org/reference/#/p5/rotate) on all the shapes and used [push()](https://p5js.org/reference/#/p5/push) and [pop()](https://p5js.org/reference/#/p5/pop) to make the difference in color and speeds.
+To show the text I made an array with all the quotes as elements which got triggered by a counter.

+>>(In progress)<<
 What is the time-related syntax/function that you have used in your program? and why you use in this way?